ieee-vgtc/ieeevis.org/year/2017/info/presenter-information/fast-forward-and-video-previews.md

   - Video plays in the VLC media player version 2.2.4 (freely available at http://www.videolan.org/vlc) without additional software, codecs or settings
 - Audio:
   - the audio is not played during the fast forward session, and the presentation of the fast forward must be done live
-  - volume must be within normal levels
   - you must certify that any background audio is free from copyright or that you are licensed to use it.
 - Content:
-  - is appropriate in terms of rights, use of language, viewpoints or imagery and does not offend any individuals or groups at the conference or elsewhere (we reserve the right to reject videos whose content is inappropriate.
   - does not include a title slide with the title of the work, authors, affiliations, etc. at the start of the video.
 We will add this to all videos in a consistent style.
 - Submission:
   - videos will be uploaded using the PCS submission website (http://precisionconference.com/~vgtc).
 Please request a PCS login from the conference organizers if you do not have one.
-  - name the video file -, where ID is the number automatically assigned when you first submitted your work on PCS.
+  - name the video file \<track name>_\<ID>, where ID is the number automatically assigned when you first submitted your work on PCS.
 If your video does not have an accompanying PCS submission, use track name for the name of the event and ID for your last name.(e.g., vast_paper-100.mp4, meetups-guo.mp4)

 For questions or more information, please email ff@ieeevis.org.